 • This recording cuts off about a minute into In The Mood, so is missing What You're Doing from the second encore.

-• The recommended download is a different source than the "Auld Lang Syne" and "In The End" bootlegs many of us are familiar with, even though all come from the same master recording.
-This version does not cut out any of Geddy's between-song comments, and most importantly, this version is not layered with the terrible processed sound and actually sounds much better, despite it still having the same flaws of the audience recording itself.
-I can hear comments from both Geddy and the audience much clearer and understand what is being said.
+• The recommended download is a more raw source than the "Auld Lang Syne" and "In The End" bootlegs many of us are already familiar with.
+This version does not cut out any of Geddy's between-song comments, does not have all the random pops or other audible oddities, and has less of a harsh processed sound, despite it still having the same inherit flaws of the recording itself.
+I can hear comments from both Geddy and the audience more clearly and understand what is being said.
+This source however does have more hiss, and may appear a slight bit more muffled.
+For those who can't enjoy the slight muffle and hiss, then I'd recommend "In The End", however it is a tradeoff for the alternate aforementioned issues.

 Video Notes:

 • This footage was shot by Andy Kaleta.
-Song segments captured are noted above. (*) A first-time audio sync of this footage will be coming in the future by Grommet2112.
+Song segments captured are noted above. (*) Audio sync and color correction by Classic Rock Media Archive.

 • As with any 8mm audience footage from this era, full songs and concerts were not able to be captured due to the short length of the film reels.